Kobalt (character)

-Kobalt is a fictional character, a comic book superhero published by DC Comics.
+Kobalt is a superhero appearing in American comic books published by DC Comics.
 He first appears in Kobalt #1 (June 1993), and was created by John Rozum and Arvell Jones.

 Publication history

 Kobalt was a vigilante superhero with a ruthless and fierce reputation.
 Some criminals even believed he was a cannibal.
 Kobalt carries a vendetta against the St. Cloud criminal organization.
 Kobalt's first appearance was in Kobalt #1 as he harasses some of the employees of St. Cloud.
-After the battle, Kobalt learns from fellow vigilante Clover that several of Cloud's men are manipulating his organization for profit and other sinister purpose without Cloud being aware of it.
+After the battle, Kobalt learns from fellow vigilante Clover that several of Cloud's men are manipulating his organization for profit and other sinister purposes without Cloud being aware of it.

 Despite this, Kobalt refuses to team up with Clover; he insists on no new partners ever.
-It is soon learned he had at least one before, who had managed to set up a very illegal phone line that only a few know about.
-One of these people is Councilman Tyler Page, the father of a teenaged son named Richard who is an inept superhero groupie.
+It was soon learned he had at least one before, who had managed to set up a very illegal phone line that only a few know about.
+One of these people is Councilman Tyler Page, the father of a teenage son named Richard, who is an inept superhero groupie.
 Kobalt owes Councilman Page a debt; he calls it in by asking Kobalt to train Rick to be a superhero.

-Kobalt reluctantly begins Rick's training, and is impressed when his best efforts to discourage Rick make the boy train even harder.
-He goes so far as to have a kevlar costume made for Rick as he continues training.
+Kobalt reluctantly begins Rick's training and is impressed when his best efforts to discourage Rick make the boy train even harder.
+He goes so far as to have a Kevlar costume made for Rick as he continues training.
 Kobalt's goal was to train Rick a lot longer before allowing him to go out crimefighting, but Rick had other ideas.

-Kobalt investigates the as yet unknown party skimming money from St. Cloud to form a rival criminal empire and finds himself battling three supervillains, Volt, who wears an exoskeleton that delivers electric shocks, Slick, whose body is living oil and Red Light, who is only visible in infra-red.
+Kobalt investigates the as-yet-unknown party skimming money from St. Cloud to form a rival criminal empire and finds himself battling three supervillains: Volt, who wears an exoskeleton that delivers electric shocks; Slick, whose body is living oil and Red Light, who is only visible in infrared.
 Slick and Red Light lead a group of Volt's men to knock over an armored car and steal the small box it was carrying.
 Kobalt's interrogation of a small timer he captured leads him to the scene of the crime.
 Rick, who Kobalt left behind at his hideaway, put on his new costume and came to help, against Kobalt's orders.
-He found the thug Kobalt still had tied up and got the location from him as well.
+He found the thug Kobalt still tied up and got the location from him as well.
 He was able to alert Kobalt to Red Light's invisibility and thereby saved him from being shot by her.
 Kobalt stole the briefcase and got away.
 He urged Rick to run and meet up with him later.
 Instead, Rick sneaked into the trunk of one of the thug's cars so he could find the criminal behind the heist and alert Kobalt.